understrap/understrap/README.md

 You can use it as starter theme and build your own theme on top of it.
 Or you use it as parent theme and create your own child theme for UnderStrap.

 ## License
-UnderStrap is released under the terms of the GPL version 2 or (at your option) any later version.
+UnderStrap WordPress Theme, Copyright 2013-2017 Holger Koenemann UnderStrap is distributed under the terms of the GNU GPL version 2

 http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html